codezoners/virtual_pet/README.org.md

 Save the requirements: =pip freeze > requirements.txt= in the virtual env, or =pipenv lock -r > requirements.txt= for Pipenv.

 Make sure =gunicorn= is installed.
 Check the =Procfile=.

+Keep an eye on Heroku Dashboard -> Activity.

+Configuration variables: set